eyesee11/TEKST/README.md

 - Automatic detection of installed editors
 - Simple file path input
 - Error handling for missing editors and invalid inputs
+- An Integrated ChatBot for Reasoning and 1 on 1 doubts and questions reagarding new editors and tools.

 ## Requirements3